iasply/adventofcode2024/README.md

 I want to try solving each challenge in different languages I like.

-In this repository, you will find implementations (and maybe more in the future) of:
+In this repository, you will find implementations of:

 - C
 - C++